-When Plexal launched LORCA (which runs a cyber accelerator) in 2017, we were was tasked by the Department for Digital, Culture, Media & sport with raising £40m over three years.
+When Plexal launched LORCA (which runs a cyber accelerator) in 2017, we were tasked by the Department for Digital, Culture, Media & Sport with raising £40m over three years.
 Today, we’re pleased to announce that LORCA members have raised £153m – 380% of the original target and 12 months ahead of schedule.
 This accounts for 76% of the funds raised by all cyber security businesses participating in government scaleup programmes and 69% of all cyber investment raised in the UK since the country went into lockdown.

 Investment into LORCA companies has primarily come from UK-based venture capital investment firms.
 The most active investors into our cohort companies are IQ Capital Fund, 24Haymarket and Octopus Ventures.

 Businesses that have gone through our accelerator have also generated £26.5m in revenue over the last two years and are set to create 800 jobs by 2022.